When to use Play or Preview mode?

 What’s the Difference between Play and Preview?

 “Play” mode is the mode that is automatically active when the WalkMe Editor is open.
-When you “play” a step or other WalkMe deployable directly from the Editor, you are viewing the Editor’s “Play” mode.
+When you “play” a step or other WalkMe item directly from the editor, you are viewing the “Play” mode.

-“Preview” is an environment that more accurately simulates how WalkMe deployables will behave in a “published” environment.
-Preview is not activated by default, but can be accessed by clicking the “Preview” button from the Editor’s navigation menu, or by selecting specific items and clicking “Preview”.
+“Preview” is an environment that more accurately simulates how WalkMe content will behave in a “published” environment.
+Preview is not activated by default, but can be accessed by selecting specific items and clicking Preview.

 When to use Play mode?